 Dahlias are brilliant garden plants.
 They are long flowering, with lush foliage, come in a huge array of colours shapes and sizes, and are easy to care for.
 Dahlias are suitable for growing in garden beds or large pots.

-Dahlia flowers are excellent for cutting, and last well in a vase.
-By cutting the flowers you will also encourage more blooms.
-When you cut the flowers, it is a good idea to do it in the morning as they have a higher moisture content and so will last longer.
+Dahlia flowers are excellent for cutting, and last well in a vase, and by cutting the flowers you will encourage more blooms.
+When you cut the flowers, it is a good idea to do it in the morning as they have higher moisture content and so will last longer.
 Cut the stems so you are taking at least two leaves, this prunes the plant back far enough to encourage more flowers and bushy growth.
-Any spent flowers left on the plant should be removed, as they brown, in a similar method to encourage more blooms.
+Any spent flowers left on the plant should be removed as they brown, in a similar method to encourage more blooms.

-Delbard Dahlia Collection, one of each variety separately labelled.
-Includes Pondicherry, Chandernagor, Cheverney, Gange, Soleil Couchant and Villandry.
+Dahlia Collection, one of each variety separately labelled.
+Includes Shirley Yeoman, Winkie Cavalier, Delbard Versailles, Cream Puff and Melancholy.

 Dahlia Collection Valued at $62.50, SAVE $3.50.

 Summer to autumn